 Whilst the focus of this specialist service will be women with moderate to severe mental illness, it ensures women with milder mental health problems will be both identified and receive appropriate help from skilled staff within maternity services through the development of the role of the mental health midwife nationally.
 This also plays a central role in educating and training all involved in the delivering of services to women during the antenatal and postnatal periods.

 There are 19 maternity services in Ireland.
 In each hospital group, the maternity service with the highest number of deliveries is the designated hub.
-In the smaller maternity services, mental health midwives are being employed to work with liaison mental health teams.
+In the smaller spoke maternity services, perinatal mental health midwives work with liaison mental health teams.
 Access to the service is through your GP or through the booking clinic and the mental health midwife in both hub and spoke sites.
+See a full map of Hubs and Spokes in the Specialist Perinatal Mental Health Network.

 The contact details for Specialist Perinatal Mental Health Service in hub hospitals are: